Jonaxn/media-splitter/README.md

 split mp4/mp3 file into small pieces with subtitles

 `-f`: file path of media file mp4/mp3
-'-l': how many line in one piece of file
+`-l`: how many line in one piece of file

 ## whisper